2021–22 Red Star Belgrade season: February

 On 2 February club announced the transfer of German-born Serbian youth international Nemanja Motika.
 He is a product of Bayern Munich youth academy and was playing for Bayern Munich II in German fourth tier competition Regionalliga Bayern.
 Estimated fee for this transfer was around €2.5 million and Motika signed with the club until the summer of 2026.

 On 7 February club announced that three of the youth players, defender Andrej Đurić and midfielders Nikola Stanković and Andrija Radulović will be recalled from club's affiliate Grafičar and promoted to the first squad.
 On the same day Ghanaian midfielder Ibrahim Mustapha was loaned out to Serbian SuperLiga side FK Novi Pazar until the end of the season.

 During the month club extended contracts with two of its youth players.
 Serbian goalkeeper Marko Ćopić, who was on loan at Grafičar Beograd since the start of the season, extended his contract with the club until summer of 2024.
-He'll remain on loan at Grafičar until the end of the season.
+He will remain on loan at Grafičar until the end of the season.
 Serbian defender Stefan Leković signed his first professional contract with the club until summer of 2026.
 He will also be loaned to Grafičar Beograd until the end of this season.

 On 24 February club extended contract with Serbian full back Milan Rodić until summer of 2025.
-Rodić arrived at the club in summer of 2017 from Russian side Krylia Sovetov and won four Serbian SuperLeagues and one Serbian Cup during his tenuer at the club.
+Rodić arrived at the club in summer of 2017 from Russian side Krylia Sovetov and won four Serbian SuperLeagues and one Serbian Cup during his tenure at the club.

 The draw for the UEFA Europa League round of 16 was held on 25 February 2022.
 Red Star was drawn against Scottish side Rangers.
 The first leg was played on 10 March, and the second leg was played on 17 March 2022.
 This was the fourth time in history that these two clubs were drawn to play against each other.

-In Serbian SuperLeage they played 3 games, winning all three of them.
+In Serbian SuperLeague they played 3 games, winning all three of them.
 Highlight of the month was a 2–0 Eternal derby win against their arch-rivals Partizan.
 They finished February in the second place, two points behind Partizan.